 With its scenic views, picturesque towns and villages and historic sites, the Cotswold Way is one of the UK’s most beautiful long-distance walks, running for 102 miles between Chipping Campden and Bath.
-After completing the route this spring, we’re sharing our tips in this Cotswold Way guide – from how long it takes and which direction to walk it, to transport, accommodation, food and what to pack.
-Whether you’re walking straight through or as day walks, up for a challenge or taking it easy, here’s everything you need to know about walking the Cotswold Way.
+After completing the route this spring, we’re sharing our tips in this Cotswold Way guide.

 What is the Cotswold Way?

-Each end of the route has a marker – a hand-carved stone next to Chipping Campden’s Market Hall at one end and a circular marker on the ground outside Bath Abbey at the other.
-And between them you follow the western edge of the Cotswold Hills, through woodland and meadows, to hilltop viewpoints, honey-stone towns and villages, stately homes and battle sites.
+Each end of the route has a circular carved stone marker on the ground, which is next to Chipping Campden Market Hall at one end and outside Bath Abbey at the other.
+And between them you follow the western edge of the Cotswold Hills, through woodland and meadows, to hilltop viewpoints, past honey-stone towns and villages, stately homes, churches and battle sites.

 The Cotswold Way is one of 16 National Trails across England and Wales which cover over 2500 miles (4000km) altogether.
 And although it was first suggested over 50 years ago, it was only officially inaugurated as a National Trail in 2007.
 But it’s already become one of the most popular, with thousands of walkers taking on the challenge of the Cotswold Way each year.